Best Known For

 Answer questions and see how you rank against other players.Play Now

-Howard Stern was born on January 12, 1954, in New York City.
+Howard Stern was born on January 12, 1954, in New York, New York.
 He brought his signature "shock jock" radio style to New York listeners in 1982 and by 1986 his show went into national syndication.
 Repeated fines and interference from the FCC eventually drove the self-styled "King of All Media" to satellite radio in 2004.
 Stern's bestselling 1993 autobiography is titled Private Parts.

-Radio disc jockey, author and television talk-show host Howard Allen Stern was born on January 12, 1954, in New York City, the youngest of Ray and Ben Stern's two children.
+Radio disc jockey, author and television talk-show host Howard Allen Stern was born on January 12, 1954, in New York, New York, the youngest of Ray and Ben Stern's two children.
 The self-proclaimed "King of All Media" spent the early part of his youth in the mile square town of Roosevelt, Long Island.